ar-nelson/lcon/README.md

 LCON was initially designed to be used as the default syntax of a Lisp-like programming language based on JSON rather than S-expressions.
 Many of its features are better suited for this kind of data than for configuration files or other typical applications of JSON.

+### WARNING: Development Version

+> The version of LCON in this repository is not the version in npm; it's an incomplete development version.
+The next version of LCON will have backwards-incompatible syntax changes, and this document describes the newer, incompatible syntax.
+To read about the released version of LCON, switch to the `v0.1.3` tag, or go to [npm](https://www.npmjs.org/package/lcon).
+>
+> Keep in mind, though, that 0.1.3 was released without much testing, and is actually seriously broken.
+If you have any intention of using LCON in real software, I recommend waiting for the 1.0 release.

 ### Why use LCON instead of YAML?

 LCON is ludicrously compact (obviously).
 Here's [a JSON schema](http://json-schema.org/examples.html) in LCON: